JohnRamos940/armistice/DOCUMENT.md

-Much of Luhansk and Donetsk Oblasts, which were taken away from Ukraine to form so-called proxy republics by the assistance of the Armed Forces of Russia and its paramilitaries and its allies and supporters in Ukraine, will be returned to Ukraine and all those Russians and Ukrainians who helped in the secession of much of the territory of these oblasts from Ukraine will be punished, as well as any who have served in the Armed Forces and law enforcement organs in these terriories (formerly the armed forces and law enforcement organizations of the so-called Donetsk and Luhansk People's Republics sponsored by Russia and illegially annexed into it by false referendum in 2022).
+Much of Luhansk and Donetsk Oblasts, which were taken away from Ukraine to form so-called proxy republics by the assistance of the Armed Forces of Russia and its paramilitaries and its allies and supporters in Ukraine, will be returned to Ukraine and all those Russians and Ukrainians who helped in the secession of much of the territory of these oblasts from Ukraine will be punished, as well as any who have served in the Armed Forces and law enforcement organs of Russia in these terriories (formerly the armed forces and law enforcement organizations of the so-called Donetsk and Luhansk People's Republics sponsored by Russia and illegially annexed into it by false referendum in 2022).
+However, recruitment to the AFU and the other uniformed organizations shall be encouraged and made mandatory for everyone who has not helped in Russia's war efforts in these regions of Ukraine under Russian occupation.

 The autonomous republics of Kabardino-Balkaria and Karachay-Cherkessia, also a part of the "Russian Federation", will be assisted by Ukraine to help in their liberation from the Russian dominator and autocrat, and will be assisted in either